-7. Acquisition acceptance + validation
+7 Acquisition acceptance + validation

 - 7.1.1 Acquisition acceptance or validation is performed on the QLs uploaded by the FW contractor.
-The procedure follows the same process as described in the VHR Specifications [7], chapter 7, except that cloud cover (CC) thresholds for HR/HHR acceptance is different from the VHR thresholds, as explained below. - 7.1.2 For an HR/HHR zone and each open AW, the QL uploaded by the FW contractor with cloud cover ≤ 1% is considered Validated.
-For low sun angle imagery, please refer also to paragraph 3.3.6. - 7.1.3 If the AOI has cloud cover > 1%, dense haze, etc., then: - if cloud cover over the AOI is ≤ 5%, the QL of the HR/HHR profile image is uploaded as Proposed in G4CAP by the FW contractor; upon acceptance by the MS administration (or its contractors), the FW contractor may close the AR; upon rejection, the FW contractor shall continue tasking; - if 5% < cloud cover ≤ 20%, the image is Retained; the MS administration (or its contractors) shall accept the image as soon as possible if it is usable for the CAP checks, but the FW contractor will continue tasking until such acceptance is received; - if cloud cover is > 20%, the FW contractor should not upload the QLs, but may inform the MS Administration of such imagery, and upon agreement with the MS administration (or contractor), upload respective QLs(e.g. when an AW has come to an end without a validated acquisition). - 7.1.4 MS administrations (or contractors) should accept/reject proposed/retained SRS imagery in G4CAP within 3 working days after upload.
+The procedure follows the same process as described in the VHR Specifications [7], chapter 7, except that cloud cover (CC) thresholds for HR/HHR acceptance is different from the VHR thresholds, as explained below. - 7.1.2 For an HR/HHR zone and each open AW, the QL uploaded by the FW contractor with cloud cover \leq 1% is considered Validated.
+For low sun angle imagery, please refer also to paragraph 3.3.6. - 7.1.3 If the AOI has cloud cover > 1%, dense haze, etc., then: - if cloud cover over the AOI is ≤ 5%, the QL of the HR/HHR profile image is uploaded as Proposed in G4CAP by the FW contractor; upon acceptance by the MS administration (or its contractors), the FW contractor may close the AR; upon rejection, the FW contractor shall continue tasking; - if 5% < cloud cover ≤ 20%, the image is Retained; the MS administration (or its contractors) shall accept the image as soon as possible if it is usable for the CAP checks, but the FW contractor will continue tasking until such acceptance is received; - if cloud cover is > 20%, the FW contractor should not upload the QLs, but may inform the MS Administration of such imagery, and upon agreement with the MS administration (or contractor), upload respective QLs(e.g. when an AW has come to an end without a validated acquisition). - 7.1.4 MS administrations (or contractors) should accept/reject proposed/retained SRS imagery in G^4CAP within 3 working days after upload. - 7.1.5 Reference is made to the VHR specifications for the CAP checks [7], chapter 7, paragraph 7.1.6 to 7.1.8.

-8. Ordering
+8 Ordering